-To be an effective beginning radiographer the student must acquire knowledge of radiologic technology theory and develop his or her skills as a radiographer under direct supervision of a registered radiographer.
+To be an effective beginning radiographer, the students must acquire knowledge of radiologic technology theory and develop their skills as a radiographer under direct supervision of a registered radiographer.
 The education for the radiography student is an integrated plan of classroom, laboratory, and clinical training.

 Learn more about what the Radiologic Technology program can do for you.Radiologic Technology Home